If You Want Children to Sit Still, You Have to Let Them Move

 Are Your Students in the Just Right State orin a Sensory Needs State?

 When we are forced to sit still for long periods, we are either in one of two states: the just right state, meaning that our bodies can support our ability to stay present by remaining effortlessly aroused and upright, or in a sensory needs state, which means that we cannot attend because our bodies need something to help our brains stay alert and ready to learn.
 The just right state doesn't last long when we are forced to sit without moving, unless what is happening in the room is highly interesting and engages our full attention.
 Attention spans in young children are quite short.
 Most of the time, they require constant movement and novelty to stay engaged.
+Some children don’t have responsive vestibular nerves.
+If a child has had a series of ear infections, for example, and has had tubes placed in his ears, his vestibular nerve may not fire with just a little bit of movement.
+His vestibular system requires a great deal more intensity before it will respond and tell his muscles to sit up.
+This child will have an especially hard time sitting for long periods without being allowed to get up.

 How Can I Keep My Classroom Alert and Focused?